dhawkinson/TH11-RestAPI/README.md

-# fsjsProject11
+# TH11-RestAPI
+Full Stack Java Script Project 11 - Treehouse TechDegree

-## Build REST API with Express
+Build REST API using Node, Express and mongoDB and Postman

-## Project Description

-In this project, you’ll create a REST API using Express.
+Create a REST API using Express.
 The API will provide a way for users to review educational courses: users can see a list of courses in a database; add courses to the database; and add reviews for a specific course.

 To complete this project, you’ll use your knowledge of REST API design, Node.js, and Express to create API routes, along with Mongoose and MongoDB for data modeling, validation, and persistence.

+Confirmation of all routes will be performed using Postman.

 The project entails the following steps: